-Credit reports and scores are key to having a healthy financial life.
+Credit reports and scores are key to a healthy financial life.
 Lenders such as banks, credit unions, and credit card companies all use a credit score to determine who qualifies for a loan and at what interest rate.
-Insurance companies and cell phone companies also use your credit to determine if they offer your their services or product.
-And even some employers when hiring will check your credit score.
+Insurance companies and cell phone companies use your credit to determine if they will offer you their services or product.
+Even some employers when hiring will check your credit score.